jsolarz/fligh_board-rt-ms/objectives.md

 * The submission must include the unit test project.

-* Include a README.md file wit:
+* Include a README.md file with:

   * Clear setup and run instructions for both the backend and frontend.